JackSzwergold/Writing/memories/Smiling, Laughing, Screaming and Crying.md

 slug: a8dbe69276a9
 ----->

 She was my second grade teacher at P.S.
-100, she was abusive and her name, as us kids knew it, was Mrs. Brody.
+100, she was abusive.
 But please, let me set the scene.

 P.S.
 100 was located in the smack dab of Trump Village.
 It was a relatively small, 4-story pink bricked monument to elementary school education and a remnant of a neighborhood lost long ago when Fred Trump, Donald Trump’s dad, decided to redevelop the area as a middle class monumemnt to mid-century design and wokring class living.